andrewgilliland/andrewgilliland.github.io/src/articles/creating-a-web-server.md

 ---
 title: "Creating a Web Server in Node.js"
-date: "2020-01-13"
+date: "2020-01-21"
 ---

-In this article I'm going to explain how to build a simple web server in Node.js.
+In this article I'm going to explain how to build a web server in Node.js.
 First, you are going to need to have Node installed on your computer.
 Link <a href="https://nodejs.org/en/" class="font-sans text-magenta-500 font-semibold hover:underline">here</a> if you do not.
 You will also need a text editor as well.
 I highly recommend <a href="https://code.visualstudio.com/" class="font-sans text-magenta-500 font-semibold hover:underline">VS Code</a>.

 <div class="mt-4">